Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 }

-When you execute the above query, it will get your data in the exact format as seen below:
+When we execute the above query, it will get our data in our expected format as shown below:

 {